KYUSHU UNIVERSITYe教員ハンドブック

 Any person who suspects that the information disclosed has been retained, obtained, used or supplied in any manner that infringes the laws, may request a cessation of use.

-If a person wishes to file a complaint against a refusal to disclose, he or she may do so under the Administrative Appeal Act.
+If a person is dissatisfied with a decision such as receiving a refusal to disclose, they can appeal for review under the Administrative Appeal Act.
 Such cases are referred to the Cabinet Information Disclosure/Personal Information Protection Committee, which considers and makes a decision on the matter.